IVI-M/R-Ottawa/README.md

 2020-12-10:
-- Following the post at Stats Canada  Data Science [newsletter](https://www.statcan.gc.ca/eng/data-science/network/newsletter), we received multiple requests for another R training, like the one we did this Summer.
+- Following the post at Stats Canada  Data Science [newsletter](https://www.statcan.gc.ca/eng/data-science/network/newsletter), we received multiple requests for another R training, like the one we did last Summer.
 Let's do it then!
 Tentative starting date -  First Friday of March 2021 (after #GCData2021  Conference).
 We will show you how to use Data Science (in R) to gain insights from the [Public Service Employee Survey (PSES)](https://www.canada.ca/en/treasury-board-secretariat/services/innovation/public-service-employee-survey.html) results - similar to how this is done [here](https://itrack.shinyapps.io/PSES/).
 To enroll and more details - see [ R101](101.md).